Online Bachelor of Business Administration Health Services Administration

 - Cost & savings

-In this program, you’ll develop a strong theoretical knowledge of health care services, as well as practical business strategies you can use to be a more effective leader.
-You’ll learn how to support management, drive recruitment, help encourage retention and address legal and safety issues.
+In Strayer’s online Bachelor of Business Administration in Health Services Administration program, you’ll develop a strong theoretical knowledge of health care services, as well as practical business strategies you can use to be a more effective leader.
+You’ll learn how to support management, drive recruitment, help encourage employee retention and address legal and safety issues.

 - Learn how to apply management and technical skills to the administration of health care systems and organizations.